slu-soc1120/syllabus/policies.Rmd

 # Course Policies

 My priority is that class periods are productive learning experiences for all students.
-In order to foster this type of productive environment, I ask students to follow a few general policies and expectations:
+In order to foster this type of productive environment, I ask students to follow a few general policies and expectations:^[These general expectations were adopted from language originally used by Dr. Shelley Kimmelberg.]

 1. Work each week to contribute to a positive, supportive, welcoming, and compassionate class environment.
 2. Arrive to class on time and stay for the entire class period.